 More Keto Easter Treats

-In a large microwave-safe bowl, melt peanut butter and butter together on high for one minute (or until butter is melted).
-Stir in sweetener and vanilla extract until smooth.
+In a large microwave-safe bowl, melt the butter and peanut butter together on high until melted.
+Whisk together.
+Stir in the sweetener and vanilla extract until smooth.

-Add the peanut flour and salt, and stir until a stiff dough forms.
-If your dough seems to wet and doesn't feel like cookie dough, add a bit more peanut flour 1 tablespoon at a time.
+- Add the peanut flour and stir until a stiff dough forms.
+Add more if your dough still seems wet or goopy.

-Place the chocolate and cocoa butter or coconut oil in a heatproof bowl set over a pan of barely simmering water.
+Place the chocolate and cocoa butter or butter in a heatproof bowl set over a pan of barely simmering water.
 Stir until smooth.

-Dip the frozen eggs in the chocolate and use a fork to roll around to coat.
-Lift out and tap the fork firmly against the side of the the bowl to remove the excess chocolate.
-Place back on the baking sheet.
+Drop the frozen eggs in the chocolate and use a fork to roll around to coat.
+Lift out and tap fork firmly against the side of the the bowl to remove excess chocolate.